 Clear cell chondrosarcoma

-Clear cell chondrosarcomas represent a chondrosarcoma subtype representing 1-2% of all chondrosarcomas.
-They are typically low-grade (see chondrosarcoma grading) and get their name from the presence of clear cell chondrocytes which have abundant vacuolated cytoplasm due to the presence of glycogen.
+Clear cell chondrosarcomas are low-grade malignant chondrogenic bone neoplasms of the epiphysis.
+They got their name from the presence of clear cell chondrocytes which contain abundant vacuolated cytoplasm due to the presence of glycogen.

-Symptoms persist for an average duration of one year, suggesting slow growth of the lesion.
+Clinically, clear cell sarcomas most commonly present with pain.
+Symptoms persist for an average duration of one year or up to 5 years, suggesting slow growth of the lesion 1.

 - proximal femur: 55-60% (commonest)